learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 We did it!
 We used Nokogiri to get the HTML of a web page.
 We used the element inspector in the browser to ID the CSS selector of the data we wanted to scrape.
 We used the `.css` Nokogiri method, along with that CSS selector, to grab the element that contains our desired data.
 Finally, we used the `.text` method to retrieve the desired text.

 This was only a brief introduction into the concept and mechanics of scraping.
-We'll being taking a closer look in the upcoming code along exercise.
+We'll be taking a closer look in the upcoming code along exercise.
 Keep in mind that scraping is difficult and takes a lot of practice.

 ### Iterating over elements